Sunday, December 27, 2009

 Nothing close to what one can see in Knysna (West Cape, South Africa) but I consider these good too.

-all the tricks shared by my colleague and friend Michael Kohli.
+Especially since it applies all the tricks shared by my colleague and friend Michael Kohli.

 1. Slower speeds = Better colors.